 These plants are native to the tropics, where they thrive in very warm and wet conditions.
-This makes them somewhat more challenging for the home grower, who is likely to have trouble duplicating these steamy conditions, but they are fortunately relatively tough plants also that can withstand less-than-perfect conditions for a fairly long time.
+This makes them somewhat more challenging for the home grower, who is likely to have trouble duplicating these steamy conditions.
+However, they are relatively tough plants also that can withstand less-than-perfect conditions for a fairly long time.

 F. lyrata are really meant as larger specimen plants.
 They are perfect if you can situate them in a floor-standing container where the plant is allowed to grow to 6 feet or more (the trees commonly reach heights of 40 feet or more in their native habitat).
 Because of their very large leaves, these are not natural plants to trim down to a manageable size.

 - Light: F. lyrata requires bright, filtered light.
 These plants can even tolerate some full sun, especially if placed in an eastern-facing window.
 Plants that are kept too dark will fail to grow rapidly.

 - Water: Keep steadily moist, but don't allow it to sit in water or it will drop leaves and suffer from root rot.